 Is your business, church group or civic organization searching for topics and speakers?
 If so, The Resource Center is your answer.

 Because The Resource Center is a large, comprehensive not-for-profit organization that offers a wide range of services, the agency has speakers who can give presentations on a variety of topics.
-These include:

 - The history of The Resource Center, from its beginnings in 1959 as a small network of families wanting better lives for their children with disabilities, to TRC’s status today as one of Chautauqua County’s largest employers.

 - Finding out exactly what goes on at The Resource Center, from the 30 homes the agency operates in Chautauqua County to TRC’s day programs.

 - Learning that The Resource Center’s services aren’t just for people with disabilities, as anyone in the community can access the agency’s primary care, dental care, behavioral health counseling, and physical therapy services.